codewitch-honey-crisis/htcw_pool/README.md

 using pool_t = pool<0>;
 ```

-You can then `initialize(size)` the pool with the desired pool size.
+You can then `initialize(size)` the pool with the desired pool size, which will allocate a buffer on your behalf.
+Alternatively you can call `initialize(ptr,size)` passing in your own buffer.

+`deinitialize()` deinitializes the pool and releases any memory it may have allocated.

 From there you can call `allocate(size)`, `deallocate(ptr)`, and `reallocate(ptr,size)` to manipulate memory.
 You can call `deallocate_all()` to invalidate all pointers and reset the pool to empty.